gaberull/CountingCards/README.md

 - Aces can be worth 11 or 1 at the player's discretion.
 (In CountingCards, the optimal of the two is automatically awarded)
 - Pairs can be split by matching the size of the original bet.
 They then become two hands.

+For more information about blackjack rules see [Bicycle's Blackjack Rules](https://bicyclecards.com/how-to-play/blackjack/).

 *Source files are in ./CountingCards/*